CatherineLi/PracticalMachineLearningProjects/projectWriteup.md

 ### Project: The prediction of exercise quality: how well did you exercise?
+### Catherine Li

 ### Overview
 In this project, I used data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants, who were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-My primary goal is to predict their exercise quality, a categorical variable named "class" in the dataset.
+My primary goal is to predict their exercise quality, a categorical variable named "classe" in the dataset.

 ### Data Analysis